Fusion-Lightguns/Fusion-Phaser/DIY/Parts/README.md

 https://amzn.to/3iOo7Ui

+# WARNING

-Could no longer be needed.
+# Could no longer be needed.

 # Pi Pico $13